christiangenco/christiangenco.github.io/now.md

 type: page
 ---

-I read [a blog post by Derek Sivers](https://sivers.org/nowff) that talks about his idea to keep track of [what he's doing right now](https://sivers.org/now) on his website:

-> It’s a nice reminder for myself, when I’m feeling unfocused.
-A public declaration of priorities.
-> (If I’m doing something that’s not on my list, is it something I want to add, or something I want to stop?)
-> It helps me say no, too.
-When I decline invitations, I point them to [that page](https://sivers.org/now) to let them know it’s not personal.

-That sounds like something that could help me!

----

 Right now I'm continuing to work on [my own projects](/projects) - mostly [dbinbox](https://dbinbox.com) - and not doing any consulting work.
 Most of my time is spent [traveling with my wife around the country in our RV tiny house](http://gogo.gen.co), reading, learning, and cobbling together some productive habits in my unstructured lifestyle.

 Here's what I'm focused on this month, and what I plan to focus on for the next few months: